Geneva-on-the-Lake is the perfect location for a romantic getaway! Take a wine tour, explore the covered bridges, and watch lakeside sunsets.

 Any concerns that I had about traveling for our anniversary slipped away as I stepped inside and learned of the Rest Assured program that The Lodge has enacted.
 This includes the use of masks by all staff and guests (as per the State of Ohio), extensive cleaning and disinfecting, and other changes to keep guests safe.

-We were given a first-floor room with a patio where I spent much of my time when at The Lodge taking in the evening views.
+We were given a first-floor room with a patio where I spent much of my time taking in the evening views.
 There’s just something so romantic and calming about watching the sun go down on the lake.

 Built in 2004, The Lodge is within walking and biking distance of both Geneva State Park and the strip on Geneva-on-the-Lake which are connected by a paved path that winds along the front of the park and connects with the bike path in the park and sidewalk on the strip.